ttlion/sdtDBN/README.md

 ### Example 2 - Inference of specific attributes on a learned sdtDBN with dynamic and static attributes

-Following the sdtDBN learned in example 1, inference can be made in that sdtDBN.
+Following the sdtDBN learned in [Example 1][ex1], inference can be made in that sdtDBN.
 In this example, it is explained how to do inference on a specific attribute at a specific timestep.

 The files used for this example are the following: